tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 ## Other notes

-This specification does not define a mechanism for conveying the human-readable names, descriptions, or possible values of settings.
+This specification does not define a general mechanism for conveying the human-readable names, descriptions, or possible values of profile elements.

+In general, this specification does not define whether or not a given setting is writable (and thus, whether it belongs in the root object or in the `settings` sub-object).
+That depends on the application.

 # Profile registry